-Raute is a technology company serving the wood products industry worldwide.
-The company wanted to focus on harmonizing the design principles for product development.
-Huld was tasked to unify and refresh the outlooks of Raute products.
+Raute is a technology company that creates machines for the wood product industry worldwide.
+The company wanted to improve brand consistency in their product development.
+Huld was tasked to harmonize and update the physical appearance of Raute products.

-The overall target of unifying the design principles was to create recognizable Raute products and product lines to support the Raute brand.
-The task was tackled by creating specific design principles which can be applied to every product in Raute’s product portfolio.
-Since the product portfolio contains varying sizes and shapes of products, a set of very agile actions were needed.
+The overall target of harmonizing the design principles was to create recognizable Raute products and product lines to strengthen the Raute brand.
+The task was tackled by creating specific design principles that can be applied to every product in Raute’s product portfolio.
+Since the product portfolio contains products of varying sizes and shapes, a set of very agile actions were needed.

-The Design Guideline covers design principles from product line level to single product and components.
-This ensures coherent product look and feel throughout Raute R&D. The guideline also encourages designers to focus on the product in its entirety.
+The Design Guideline covers design principles from product line level to single products and components.
+This ensures coherent product appearance and feel throughout Raute R&D. The guideline also encourages designers to focus on the product as a whole.
 The guideline defines the design practice that is repeated in every design assignment.
-In its simplest form the guideline helps single designer to e.g. use the correct colors in products so that unified outlooks are achieved.
+The guideline helps, for example, single designers use the correct colors in products so that brand consistency is achieved.

 Positive feedback from customers and designers

-The first product where the new design principles were implemented was Panel Repair Station R5.
-With the positive feedback from inside Raute and also from the customers, the Design Guideline will be applied to whole range of products.
-The Guideline will be developed further and it will evolve and grow along the process.
+The first product in which the new design principles were implemented was Panel Repair Station R5.
+Since they received positive feedback from Raute’s employees and customers, the Design Guideline will be applied to the whole range of products.
+The Guideline will be developed further, and it will evolve and grow along the process.

 “The real challenge was to find the actual features that will affect every single product.
-At the same time, one needs to find cost effective ways to make machines more user friendly and ways to add the aesthetics that complements the state-of-the-art machinery”, adds Ville Nenonen, industrial designer at Huld.
+At the same time, we need to find cost-effective ways to make machines more user-friendly and ways to add the aesthetics that complement the state-of-the-art machinery”, adds Ville Nenonen, industrial designer at Huld.